crowdtap/api-guide/README.md

 ```

-## Return useful and meaningful responses
+## Useful and meaningful responses

 * It is important to return responses that make sense.
 * The response should be in JSON format and varies depending on the type of request: